teozec/image-renderer/README.md

 ./image-renderer render ../examples/scene.txt --float="red:0.3"
 ```
 renders the scene described in `../examples/scene.txt` assigning a custom value to the red variable that appears in the file.
-The `--float` option is very useful to render custom animations, as shown in `../examples/animation.sh` (or `../examples/animation-parallel.sh`):
+The `--float` option is very useful to render custom animations: if you have [FFmpeg](https://ffmpeg.org/) installed, you can try it with `../examples/animation.sh` (or `../examples/animation-parallel.sh`).

 ![animation](rsc/animation.gif)